latest nhpb_banner 1__compressed2

 • Nellis District Office, 611 N Nellis Blvd, Las Vegas, Nevada 89110, call (702) 486-4828

 Nevada Legal Services offers free advice to income qualified Clark County residents.
-They can help resolve landlord / tenant disputes, address concerns on section 8 housing or government benefits, and offer eviction prevention services or representation.
-The free pro-bono is based at 530 South 6th Street, Las Vegas, Nevada 89101.
+The tenant attorneys will help people find, and apply, for programs to help pay rent too.
+They can help resolve landlord / tenant disputes, address concerns on section 8 housing or government benefits, and offer eviction prevention services.
+The free pro-bono is based at 701 E Bridger Ave #400, Las Vegas, NV 89101.
 Other legal aid or representation is offered as well by the non-profit.
 Dial 702-386-0404.

 Related Content From Needhelppayingbills.com